 Bowel Regimen: If a patient does not have regular bowel movements or has constipation, a bowel regimen may be used to induce and control bowel movements.
-A bowel regimen may include such components as a diet, laxatives, stool softeners, and Milk of Magnesia.
+A bowel regimen may include such components as a diet, laxatives, and stool softeners.
 A bowel regimen is specific for the patient.